luongt13/fishgoal/README.md

 **Weaknesses:**

 I am not completely comfortable with CRUD and the component hierarchy.
 Getting the components mentally organized takes a little more time.

 **Opportunities:**

 This opportunity will solidify my understanding of React and reinforce my knowledge in HTML/CSS/JavaScript.
+I anticipate to learn how to integrate a CSS library (bootstrap or material UI).
+I have an idea of what this project will look like postMVP and this project will help build my confidence in React to achieve my goal.

 **Threats:**